Purdue-CS193/homework-0-lee4910/index.md

 ## Austin Lee's First CS193 Homework
+Things I like about CS193
+- Has no exams but instead just projects
+- Doesn't have too many classes per week
+- Nice grading scheme
+- Teaches me Github

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.